You Signed Up for This: Background

-Maisie Peters started her music career when she began uploading her own original songs to YouTube in 2015.
+Peters started her music career when she began uploading her own original songs to YouTube in 2015.
 Before the release of her first studio album, Peters previously released the extended plays Dressed Too Nice for a Jacket (2018) and It's Your Bed Babe, It's Your Funeral (2019) with Atlantic Records UK.
 Work on the album began in summer 2020 when Peters went away to live in a cottage where she began writing.
 "Psycho" was the final song to be finished from the album.

 The announcement of the album came alongside the news that Peters had signed to Ed Sheeran's label Gingerbread Man Records on 15 June 2021.
-In a statement, Peters said that “Signing to Gingerbread is a dream come true” after she "grew up inspired and in awe of Ed".
+In a statement, Peters said that "signing to Gingerbread is a dream come true" after she "grew up inspired and in awe of Ed".

 Singles and promotion

 "John Hughes Movie" was released as the lead single on 26 February 2021.
-Peters said that she took inspiration for the track from the John Hughes films that "encapsulate that foolish romantic energy of high school and everything that I, a small town English wannabe Molly Ringwald wanted to be, but was not".
+Peters said that she took inspiration for the track from the John Hughes films that "encapsulate that foolish romantic energy of high school and everything that I, a small town English wannabe Molly Ringwald wanted to be, but was not."
 Peters cited Pretty in Pink and Sixteen Candles as the primary Hughes films from which she took inspiration.
 The second single "Psycho" was released on 2 July 2021.
-"Psycho" is one of three songs that Peters co-wrote with Sheeran.
+"Psycho" is one of three songs that Peters co-wrote with Ed Sheeran.
 On 11 August 2021, "You Signed Up for This" and "Brooklyn" were released as a double A-side single.